Category Archives: Carolyn Jones

 These questions are never answered- the film is not about that, but rather about Ben and Jo’s predicaments.
 The villains- primarily an innocent-seeming English couple and a sneering, rat-like assassin, are one-dimensional characters.
 The motivations are not revealed.

-A remake of a 1934 version with the same title, but far superior, the film is a suspense/ political thriller.
+A remake of a 1934 version with the same title but far superior, the film is a suspense/ political thriller.

 Some interesting comparisons to other Hitchcock films released around the same time that I continue to notice with each passing viewing-

-North by Northwest– the ordinary man falling into international intrigue and Vertigo– Jo is dressed in almost identical fashion to Madeleine/Judy- a classic, sophisticated grey suit with a pulled-up bun hairstyle; the musical scores are extremely similar- identical in instances; Vertigo’s bell tower is reminiscent of Ambrose Chappel in The Man Who Knew Too Much.
-Stewart’s Ben climbs up the bell tower in The Man Who Knew Too Much whereas in Vertigo is terrified of heights, let alone climbing.
+North by Northwest– the ordinary man falling into international intrigue and Vertigo– Jo is dressed in almost identical fashion to Madeleine/Judy- a classic, sophisticated grey suit with a pulled-up bun hairstyle; the musical scores are incredibly similar- identical in instances; Vertigo’s bell tower is reminiscent of Ambrose Chappel in The Man Who Knew Too Much.
+Stewart’s Ben climbs up the bell tower in The Man Who Knew Too Much, whereas in Vertigo is terrified of heights, let alone climbing.

 These are fascinating tidbits to note for any Hitchcock fan.